gauravagnihotri/advanced_lane_lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the Part 1 of 'adv_lane_lines.py' file.
+The code for this step and all other steps is contained in 'adv_lane_lines.py' file.
 The objpoints and img point arrays are initiated as empty arrays.
 The calibration image file is read using ```cv2.imread``` function.
 The ```cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)``` function converts a 3 channel colored image to a grayscale image. ```cv2.findChessboardCorners(gray, (nx, ny), None)``` function with correct gird parameters (in this case 6x9 corners) results into detected corners stored in an array which is then appended to imgpoints.
 The object points is prepared using ```np.mgrid[0:9,0:6].T.reshape(-1,2)``` which is further appended to objpoints.